Orgy (band)

-Orgy is an American industrial rock band formed in 1997, from Los Angeles, California.
+Orgy is an American rock band formed in 1997, from Los Angeles, California.
 The band is best known for their cover version of the New Order song "Blue Monday", and their original song "Stitches", both from their 1998 album Candyass.
 In 2000, they released their second album, Vapor Transmission, with "Fiction (Dreams in Digital)", "Opticon", and "Eva" as singles.

 History

 Early years (1997)

 Orgy was formed in 1997 by vocalist Jay Gordon and guitarists Amir Derakh and Ryan Shuck.
 Bassist Paige Haley and drummer Bobby Hewitt soon completed the line-up.
 Derakh had previously gained some fame in the 1980s metal band Rough Cutt, and Hewitt was a former member of Electric Love Hogs.
 Gordon played bass in Deadsy due to the lack of a bass player, on their unreleased self-titled album, splitting roles with his friend and the lead singer, Elijah Blue Allman.
 He then left Deadsy, to form Orgy.
+The band's name was meant to be a reference to the eclectic mix of genres the band was producing, rather than the sexual act directly; according to Shifty Shellshock, the inspiration came from a 1-800 telephone number on TV.
 Gordon and Derakh were also experienced producers, having produced Coal Chamber's self-titled album.

 In 1997, Jonathan Davis, who performed with Shuck in Sexart, signed Orgy as the first act on Korn's label, Elementree Records, which at the time had distribution with Reprise Records.

 Candyass and Vapor Transmission (1998–2001)

 In 1998, Orgy released their debut album, Candyass, the name inspired by a drag queen they had met.

 The album sold almost two million copies and produced two singles: a cover of the New Order song "Blue Monday", and "Stitches".
 Both charted on Total Request Live.
 The song "Revival" featured Jonathan Davis.

 Orgy made their live debut at EdgeFest, an annual radio show in Tulsa, Oklahoma, in 1998.
 They also appeared on the Family Values Tour with Korn, Limp Bizkit, Ice Cube, Incubus, and Rammstein.
 They were featured on the live compilation album of the tour, released in 1999.
 Other tours with Love and Rockets and Sugar Ray followed.

 Their second album, the science fiction-themed Vapor Transmission, was released in 2000, with "Fiction (Dreams in Digital)" and "Opticon" as singles.